-FIVE YEAR LIMITED WARRANTY
+FIVE YEAR LIMITED WARRANTY ON BURNERS

-Any surface burner, griddle burner, grill burner, or oven burner which fails due to defective materials or workmanship in normal household use during the second through fifth year from the date of original retail purchase will be repaired or replaced, free of charge for the part itself, with the owner paying all other costs, including labor.
+Any surface burner, griddle burner, grill burner, or oven burner which fails due to defective materials or workmanship (excluding cosmetic failures) in normal household use during the third through fifth year from the date of original retail purchase will be repaired or replaced, free of charge for the part itself, with the owner paying all other costs, including labor.
+This does not include ignition systems, burner bases, etc.